Scottish Wildcats: Powerful Hunters and Endangered Animals

 Some people wonder why we need to worry about whether a cat seen in the wild areas of Scotland is a wildcat, a hybrid, or a feral domestic cat.
 The Scottish wildcat is a protected animal, so it's beneficial for an animal to be classified as one.
 In addition, wildcats are genetically different from domestic ones.

 Hybridization doesn’t sound as dramatic as a species disappearing due to overhunting or habitat loss (although suitable habitat for the Scottish wildcat is disappearing), but the end result as far as the species or subspecies is concerned is the same—extinction.

 Hybridization is not the Scottish wildcat's only problem today.
 Even in the Scottish Highlands, suitable habitat for the cats is shrinking due to deforestation.
 The animals are in danger of disappearing from their last stronghold in Britain.

 Conservation efforts for wildcats include a captive breeding program involving (hopefully) non-hybrid animals, captive breeding-for-release programs, and education programs to encourage cat owners to neuter and vaccinate their pets.
 In addition, feral cats are being trapped, neutered, and released.

 Conservation organizations are trying to publicize the plight of the wildcat.
 The general public is being encouraged to help with animal surveys, take photographs, and make notes about any cats that they see in the wild.
 Wildcats are elusive animals, so all encounters are important for collecting information.
 Farmers are being asked to control predation on their animals in a way that doesn't hurt wildcats.

-Edinburgh Zoo has organized a project to collect and analyze genetic information about Scottish wildcats, which should be helpful in saving the animals.
+Edinburgh Zoo has organized a project to collect and analyze genetic information about Scottish wildcats, which might be helpful in saving the animals.
 One researcher has even suggested that the animals should be cloned.